 Address: 1 Mills Cir, Ontario, CA 91764

-Shopping Ontario Mills nabs you deals on designer clothes and accessories.
+Shopping Ontario Mills captures you deals on designer clothes and accessories.
 From Guess and Michael Kors to Coach and Calvin Klein, you can shop where more than 24 million shoppers do annually.
-The vast Ontario Mills offers 1.5 million square feet of retail space filled with more than 200 shops and restaurants.
+The vast Ontario Mills offers 1.5 million square feet of retail space with more than 200 shops and restaurants.